jsdclxvi/Reforestation/README.md

-## Who did the wizard marry?
-His ghoul-friend
+## Did you hear about the kidnapping at school?
+It's ok, he woke up.